 Answer: Your work samples can include anything that best reflects your point of view as an artists working to build community.
 Please use your best judgement.

 FAQ: How long are video samples allowed to be?
 How many pages are written samples allowed to be?

 Answer: There is no length requirement for work samples, do keep in mind that the reviewers will have a significant amount applications to review so be selective about the work (type, amount and length) you choose to submit.

-FAQ: Do we, the applicant, define what a vibrant arts ecosystem is?
+FAQ: Do we, the applicant, define what terms like "tools, pathways and systems of support" are?
 If not, what is the definition?

-Answer: Yes, you can define what an arts ecosystem means for you and the impact you’re looking to make.
-The same goes for other openly defined words like “community” and “artist.”
+Answer: Yes, you can define what these terms means for you and the impact you’re looking to make.
+The same goes for other broadly defined words like “community” and “artist.”

 FAQ: What are the panelists looking for?

-Answer: The panelists will be reviewing all of your application material and looking to find artists who are creating new systems, tools and resources that support artists in their communities.
-Strong applicants will be able to articulate how 1) they see their role in their community, 2) find and connect with existing assets in their communities and 3) they see the bigger picture as far as what challenges exist and how they are looking to address them.
+Answer: The panelists will be reviewing all of your application materials and looking to find artists who are creating new systems, tools and pathways that uplift artists in their communities.
+Strong applicants will be able to articulate how 1) they see their role in their community, 2) find and connect with existing assets in their communities and 3) they see the bigger picture as far as what barriers exist for artists and how they are looking to address them.

 FAQ: If awarded, what will the deliverables and time-commitment look like?

 Answer: Each fellowship year looks a little different and is co-designed/directed by the current cohort of fellows and Springboard staff.
 Fellows attend six (6) cohort meetings during their fellowship year and can schedule regular one-on-one check-ins with the program director, at their discretion.
 More details will be provided upon request and determined throughout the fellowship year.